nyapommy/wood/README.md

 # Wood
-A survival text game where you chop down trees, mine in caves, sell stuff, buy stuff, upgrade your tools, etc
+A survival text game where you chop down trees, mine in caves, sell stuff, buy stuff, upgrade your tools, forge items, travel to places, and much more.

 Credits to: